 Gretta Chambers Chair in East Asian Art History

 Jeehee Hong is a specialist in the ritual art and visual cultures of middle-period China (ninth to fourteenth century CE).
 Her first book, Theater of the Dead: A Social Turn in Chinese Funerary Art, 1000–1400 (University of Hawai‘i Press, 2016), explores complex intersections of the visual, mortuary, and everyday worlds, and demonstrates a new phase in the conception of the netherworld and the practice of ancestral worship in China at the beginning of the second millennium.
-She is currently working on two main topics; the first project investigates the ontological understanding of borders and boundaries in the ritual art of China before the late imperial times; the second project engages the question of how traditional Chinese negotiated the complexity of emotions in the visual arts.
+She is currently working on three main topics; the first project engages the ontological understanding of the face as a field of negotiations among social, religious, visual conventions in the visual arts of middle-period China; the second investigates changing epistemology of sense perceptions in the visual field from early to middle period; the third is a collaborative effort to probe the boundaries and locality of visual cultures in medieval and middle-period China.
 Her research questions bring together various mediums and formal categories of art, often inspired by cross-cultural phenomena in the visual world.

 Theater of the Dead: A Social Turn in Chinese Funerary Art, 1000-1400 (Honolulu: University of Hawai‘i Press, 2016)

 “Tears of Stone and Clay: The Affect of Mourning Images in Middle-Period China,” Diogenes [Special issue: Emotional and Ethical Life: Asian Perspectives] (forthcoming)

 "Crafting Boundaries of the Unseeable World: Dialectics of Space in Bhagavat Sutra Repository,” Art History, vol. 40, issue 1 (2017).